Are Ticks Dangerous to Humans Too?

 Most people think ticks only attack animals.
-After all, they are usually found in dogs, cats, deers, and another mammal.
+After all, they are usually found in dogs, cats, deer, and another mammals.
 This thinking can be no further from the truth.
 Humans are actually just as exposed to these parasites as any creatures on earth.
 Ticks are especially active during the summer.
-Ticks bite, and their bites not only are very irritating and itchy, but ticks can also transmit diseases.
+Ticks bite, and their bites not only are very irritating and itchy, but can also transmit diseases.

 Ticks are small joint-legged animals or arachnids.
 They are about 3 mm to 5 mm in size and have eight legs.
 They are always on the lookout for a blood meal wherever they can.
 From birds to reptiles, to mammals which include humans, they can always have their fill.
 They are found all over the world, especially in hot climates.

 The life cycle of ticks has four stages: from the egg to larva, then onto a nymph, and finally the adult.
 The larvae, nymph, and adults all need a blood meal.
 The males adult ticks die after mating, so it is usually the female adult ticks that bite.
 Unlike most parasites, fleas do not fly or jump.
 They just crawl or use their legs to grab onto a host.